Codium-ai/cover-agent/README.md

   - [ ] Integrate into databases, APIs, OpenTelemetry and other sources of data to extract relevant i/o for the test generation
   - [ ] Add a setting file

-## CodiumAI
+## QodoAI
-CodiumAI's mission is to enable busy dev teams to increase and maintain their code integrity.
+QodoAI's mission is to enable busy dev teams to increase and maintain their code integrity.
 We offer various tools, including "Pro" versions of our open-source tools, which are meant to handle enterprise-level code complexity and are multi-repo codebase aware.